-As part of ongoing service and financial reviews it is proposed to make the following changes to both events:
+As part of ongoing service and financial reviews it was proposed to make the following changes to both events:

-- Relocate the Spring Plant Fair to the Civic Square at Mossley Mill which reduces significantly costs of the event given the car parking and other facilities available at the Mill.
-The Mill setting also creates an opportunity to both weather proof the event and also enhance the visitor experience; - Increase the ticket prices for Garden Show Ireland to £12.50 for an Adult, £10 for Concession with under 16's free.
-Current ticket prices have been unchanged since first delivery of the event in the Borough in 2014.
-In addition, it is proposed to provide one free Adult or Concession ticket for every group of ten booked, which creates an opportunity to promote the event to bus and coach tour partners.
+- Relocate the Spring Plant Fair to the Civic Square at Mossley Mill which reduced significantly costs of the event given the car parking and other facilities available at the Mill.
+The Mill setting also created an opportunity to both weather proof the event and also enhance the visitor experience; - Increase the ticket prices for Garden Show Ireland to £12.50 for an Adult, £10 for Concession with under 16's free.
+Current ticket prices had been unchanged since first delivery of the event in the Borough in 2014.
+In addition, it was proposed to provide one free Adult or Concession ticket for every group of ten booked, which created an opportunity to promote the event to bus and coach tour partners.

-RECOMMENDATION: that the proposed changes to the delivery of Garden Show Ireland Spring Plant Fair and Festival as outlined be approved.
+Proposed by Councillor Lynch Seconded by Councillor McGrann and agreed that the proposed changes to the delivery of Garden Show Ireland Spring Plant Fair and Festival as outlined be approved.